From Idea to StartUp: Our Journey as EIRs at Mayfield

 At Mayfield, Vivek invested in early stage infrastructure startups, served on boards, and advised companies on product strategy.
 Prior to Mayfield, Vivek was an enterprise product leader at Docker, VMware, and AWS.
-Vivek not only brings strong empathy for users and a community led approach to scaling product adoption, but also resonates deeply with our values.
-So when Vivek expressed an interest in returning to an operating role to Mayfield, we jumped on the opportunity to get him on board as the Founding VP of Product at Immersa.
+Vivek brings strong empathy for users and a community led approach to scaling product adoption.
+We are excited to him have as a product advisor to Immersa.

 We are currently in stealth mode as we build our first product.
 If you have a passion for building products and communities, we want to talk to you.
 We are hiring!